-I am a lecturer (equiv. to Assist.
-Prof.) at the University of Birmingham at the Centre of Computational Neuroscience and Cognitive Robotics, within the School of Psychology.
+I still have an Honorary affiliation with University of Birmingham at the Centre for Computational Neuroscience and Cognitive Robotics, within the School of Psychology.

 1/1/2016: Starting date at Durham University!